Wales battle Poland for Nations League survival

 "It will be an important game for both teams, but we have the World Cup at the back of our minds.
 We want to win and stay in League A, but we also want to be healthy and avoid injuries.

-"We will do everything to bring home a favorable result for us, not only to stay in the elite, but also to improve the mood before the preparations for the World Cup."
+"We will do everything to bring home a favourable result for us, not only to stay in the elite, but also to improve the mood before the preparations for the World Cup."

 Match facts